This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Representatives from the Bearsden Churches of all denominations.
 The ABC organises various ecumenical events such as 'One World Week ' and Holy Week.

-Representatives: The Minister, Alisdair Meldrum and Keith Moody.
+Representatives: The Minister, Alisdair Meldrum.

 Back to top